SamC003/boston-marathon-analysis/README.md

 ## Key Findings
 ### Gender Differences
-Looking at gender you can see slightly more men ran this race.
-This would be interesting to get data from past years going all the way back to 1967 to see the progrression of womem runners over the past 60 years
+Looking at gender distribution, slightly more men participated in this race than women.
+This difference isn’t dramatic, but it highlights an interesting opportunity for historical comparison it would be fascinating to analyze data from previous decades, dating back to 1967, to observe how women’s participation in marathons has grown over time.
 <img src="gender_distribution.png" width="520">

 ### Age Group Distribution
-This graph shows the largest age group is 18-39 years old which is over double the amount of all the other age groups.
+The data shows that the largest age group of participants is between 18–39 years old, accounting for more than twice as many runners as any other age group.
-There is a clear trend that the older the age group gets the lower the number of participants.
+There’s a clear trend that as age increases, the number of participants steadily declines a reflection of how endurance events like marathons tend to attract younger to mid-aged runners.
 <img src="age_distribution.png" width="520">

 ### Finishing Times